White Girl in Yellow Face

 by JS LEE

 Not long after I was born, it was decided that I would become someone new.
 Too young to understand or protest, I was ripe for the taking.
 At six months old, I boarded a plane in South Korea.
 My escort reported that I wouldn’t sleep.
 When I landed in North America, a sea of white faces surrounded me.
 Hands patted my clothes and skin.
 New sounds and smells flooded my senses.
-It was a big day for two strangers and their two daughters, because from this day forward, I was to wear their mask of adoption.
+It was a big day for two strangers and their two daughters because from this day forward, I was to wear their mask of adoption.

-This mask wasn’t visible to all, but it was magic, nonetheless.
+This mask wasn’t visible to all but it was magic, nonetheless.
 It erased my past and the woman who bore me.
-It traded my Asian culture for Irish, Scottish, but mostly Italian, pride—and made me American.
+It traded my Korean culture for Irish, Scottish, but mostly Italian, pride—and made me American.
 Overwriting the Korean I’d been learning, I’d soon speak with a New England accent.
 Asian faces would look strange to me as white faces ruled the norm.
 With this mask, I was promised a family.
 In this mask, I was to feel lucky.
 I was so implored to wear it that, for a long while, I would forget what was underneath.

 When I looked in the mirror, I saw the wrong girl.
 The mask didn’t seem to reflect.
 In the mirror was a white girl in yellow face.
 Staring at her crease-less eyes, gold-tinged skin, and shiny dark hair that hung like silk, I resented every inch of her being.
 She didn’t have to say a word.
 Staring back at me, she threatened the illusion.
 She told me, No matter what you do, you will never be one of them.
 I glared at her with disgust, feeling the burn of her truth.

 My adoptive family, biologically related to one another, was so well-trained to see my mask that some of them claimed to forget that I was adopted.
 I chose to believe it as proof that my place in the family was secure, being number three of seven kids.
-I’d force myself not to feel hurt as each new birth brought on a marveling over shared genes that would continue throughout their lives.
+I’d force myself not to feel hurt as each new birth brought on a marveling over shared genes—which would continue throughout their lives.
 Whose eyes looked like whose?
 This one had our mother’s nose.
 That one had our father’s hair.
 Genes weren’t supposed to matter but evidently did, and all I had was this invisible mask that only they could see.

 It’s not surprising to me now that I wanted to die at age seven.
 The mask was becoming a challenge.
 It was beginning to feel like a lie.
 Desperate for it to be seen by all, I’d lose hours in front of the mirror, scraping fingernails down my cheeks–as if my real face was the mask that I could peel off.
 My fingers would fold the skin above my eyes, hoping it would stay.
 No matter what I did, my reflection mocked me.
 I was starting to believe she was right.
 I would never belong.

 People out in the world couldn’t help from pointing out that they saw no mask.
 They’d ask, Where is she from?
 They needed to know why I was there.
-My siblings’ faces never demanded such answers.
+My six siblings’ faces never demanded such answers.
 It was clear that they belonged.
 Trained to smile politely as they gawked and spoke about me, inside felt like something was rotting.
 It was the fruit of deception.
 I couldn’t exist in their world without explanation.

 When my mother sent me in to pick up the Chinese takeout hoping for extra fortune cookies, I felt shame for not speaking their language.
 Adopted from Korea, there’s no reason I’d speak Chinese.
 But, still.
 The heat in my cheeks and the fluttering in my stomach was real whenever someone else saw that I wasn’t who I was supposed to be.